UtkarshS72/MiniSigGen/README.md

 # `ESP32 Signal Generator`

-A simpleembedded waveform generator built on the ESP32-WROOM-32.
+A simple embedded waveform generator built on the ESP32-WROOM-32.
 The project was intentionally redesigned from a larger experimental version to focus on deterministic timing, hardware control, and clear architecture.

 The generator produces analog waveforms using the ESP32 DAC and hardware PWM and allows real-time control through physical buttons.